 Traditional turnover recipes are not usually vegan because the apple filling contains dairy (butter), and the pastry contains eggs or dairy.

 Making apple turnovers vegan is quite simple.
 Select a vegan butter or margarine when making the apple filling and use a store bought or homemade pastry that’s dairy free and eggless.

-Ingredients to Make Dairy Free Apple Turnovers
+Dairy Free Apple Turnover Ingredients

 This dairy free and vegan apple turnover recipe is simple to make and requires only a few basic ingredients.
 They include:

 - Apples: Apples are clearly the star ingredient in this recipe.
 Use a variety you enjoy; I prefer medium sweetness so often use Empire or Macintosh apples.